Blog

 Greenhouses are essential facilities for agricultural production, as they provide a controlled environment for optimal plant growth.
-During summer, high levels of solar radiation can lead to increased temperatures within the greenhouse, potentially harming the plants.
+During summer, high levels of solar radiation can raise temperatures in the greenhouse, potentially harming plants.
 To mitigate this issue, shade cloths (also known as shade nets or screens) have become indispensable in greenhouse management.
-So, how do you select the ideal shade cloth for your greenhouse?

 2 Primary Shade Cloth Materials to Consider for Your Greenhouse